By Rachel Rosen

 Tinder still relies on users’ Facebook information for age verification, so under-18s who have an incorrect age listed on Facebook may still be able to sign up.

 What can I do if my teen has joined?

-It’s safest for under 18s to avoid online dating but if your teen uses Tinder and you’ve decided to allow it, have ongoing conversations with them about how they're using the service.
-If your teen is using Tinder, here are some things for you (and your child) to keep in mind:
+It’s safest for under 18s to avoid online dating, but if you do discover that your teen uses Tinder, here are some things for you (and your child) to keep in mind:

 - Some adults use the internet to build relationships with young people in order to abuse them online or meet them in real life.
 You can read more from CEOP about how online grooming works and how best to protect your child here.